fuatcanakgun/crawling/README.md

 # crawling
-a basic crawling project for archiving URLs of an advertisement website
+a basic crawling project for archiving URLs and getting ad details of an advertisement website